-In this post, you will understand which sections of the business plan are considered the most critical and why, as well as learn what to include in these sections.
+In this post, I’ll help you understand which components of a business plan are considered the most critical and why, as well as learn what to include in each of these sections.

-A full-length business plan could contain the following sections:
+A full-length business plan includes the following sections:

 - Executive summary